CameronBodine/PINGMapper/docs/gettingstarted/InstallationDetailed.md

 <img src="../../assets/install/shell_16.PNG"/>

 {: .g2k }
 > The prompt must always be pointing to the PINGMapper directory in order to use the software.
-Use the `cd` command to navigate to the PINGMapper folder evertime you start a session.
+Use the `cd` command to navigate to the PINGMapper folder every time you start a session.

 ## Step 8

 Now we are going to install all the necessary packages that PINGMapper depends on in order to run.
-We will create a virtual environment called `ping` and install all the packages that are listed in a file that was downloaded from the repository.
+We will create a virtual environment called `ping` and install all the packages that are listed in a file that were previously downloaded from the repository.
 We do this by running the following command and hitting `Enter`:

 ```
 conda env create --file conda/PINGMapper.yml